Welcome to today's edition of the Rush 24-7 podcast.

 That's how it's going to be reacted to.

-This, if they really think, they can't think this, can they?
+If they really think, they can't think this, can they?

-And however they hear this, maybe they watched it live, maybe they'll watch streaming on their phones, or they'll see highlights of it later on TV or whatever, but they're gonna see it.
+Do they really think, take the universe of Trump supporters and however they hear this, maybe they watched it live, maybe they'll watch it streaming on their phones or they'll see highlights of it later on TV or whatever, but they're going to see it.

-Do they really think that a significant number of Trump supporters are gonna go, wow, oh yeah.
+Do they really think that a significant number of Trump supporters are going to go, wow, oh yeah, oh my God, I hadn't thought of that.

-You know Romney's right.
+You know, Romney's right.

 Okay, okay, good.